Commercial pilot career opportunities

 - UKCAA Class 1 Medical Certification (without restrictions for UKCAA licence) or EASA Class 1 Medical Certification (without restrictions) for an EASA licence

-- Visa - if required - to study in our training locations.
+- Visa - if required - to study in our flight training locations.
 Further details on visa requirements are listed on individual course pages

 - Produce a clean criminal record check (CRC) basic disclosure certificate